Wives of Muhammad: Rayhana bint Zayd

 Rayhana bint Zayd was a Jewish woman from the Banu Nadir tribe.
 In 627, the Banu Qurayza tribe was defeated and Rayhana was enslaved.
 Ibn Sa'd wrote that Rayhana went on to be manumitted and subsequently married to the prophet upon her conversion to Islam.
 Al-Tha'labi reports that the prophet paid a mahr for her and Ibn Hajar makes reference to Muhammad giving Rayhana a home upon their marriage.

-Internal dissension

-After Muhammad's final battle against his Meccan enemies, he diverted his attention to stopping the Banu Mustaliq's raid on Medina.
-During this skirmish, Medinan dissidents, begrudging Muhammad's influence, attempted to attack him in the more sensitive areas of his life, including his marriage to Zaynab bint Jahsh, and an incident in which Aisha left her camp to search for her lost necklace, and returned with a companion of Muhammad.

 Zaynab bint Jahsh

 Zaynab bint Jahsh was Muhammad's cousin, the daughter of one of his father's sisters.

-In the Pre Islamic Era, Arabs used to consider children who had been sponsored exactly the same as their biological children as far as rights such as inheritance and sanctities were concerned.
+In the Pre-Islamic Era, Arabs used to consider children who had been sponsored exactly the same as their biological children as far as rights such as inheritance and sanctities were concerned.
 However, after marriage the sponsored children lost their inheritance rights and were henceforth known as the children of their biological parents.
 After attaining puberty, they could not live with the sponsoring family but were still subsidised.
 This was to reduce the enmity of biological children towards sponsored children and to prevent the mingling of male sponsors with adult sponsored females.